aburrell/apexpy/docs/installation.rst

 **MUST** have a fortran compiler installed on your system before you attempt the next step.  `Gfortran <https://gcc.gnu.org/wiki/GFortran>`_ is a free compiler that can be installed, if one is not already available on your system.
+If you are installling this or MinGW in Windows, make sure you install it **after** installing the Windows Microsoft C++ Build tools.

 .. _installation-tested: